ARKielley/Poetron/README.md

 ##IMPORTANT NOTE

-Right now the auto-detection net is created client-side because there is too much data to reload properly.
+Right now the auto-detection net is being (lightly) trained client-side because there is too much data to save and reload properly.
 I'm working on it.
-For now you'll have to wait 20 seconds for the net to train on a very limited dataset.
+For now you'll have to wait a moment for the net to train on a very limited dataset.